jimmi0623/ticketing-platform/README.md

 ### 🔒 Repository Access:

-- Viewing this code does not grant any rights or permissions
+- Viewing this code DOES NOT grant any rights or permissions
 - All code and algorithms are copyrighted.

 ### 📞 Contact: